kishandongare/django-practice/README1.md

 # Media and Static File Setup(settings.py and urls.py)

 1.STATIC_ROOT:

-STATIC_ROOT is just the path to the directory where static files have been collected.In static/img
+It is just the path to the directory where static files have been collected.In static/img and css ,js folders are created to store them.
-      /css
-      /js

 2.STATIC_URL:

-STATIC_URL: It is simply the prefix of the URL that will be visible to the user while accessing the static files.
+It is simply the prefix of the URL that will be visible to the user while accessing the static files.

 Example: Suppose a user tries to access a static file named "mystatic.txt" of the shop app.